 Popular Employer Salaries for Employment Specialist

 Employment Specialists report using a wide range of professional skills.
 Most notably, skills in Microsoft Office, Training Program Development, Human Resources, and Recruiting are correlated to pay that is above average, with boosts between 6 percent and 18 percent.
 Skills that seem to negatively impact pay include Employment for Disabled, Data Entry, and Oral / Verbal Communication.
 It is often found that people who know Case Management are also skilled in Customer Service.

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 For Employment Specialists, experience does not seem to be a major factor in determining pay.
 The average inexperienced worker earns $33K, and someone who has worked for five to 10 years can expect a bigger median salary of $35K.
 People with 10 to 20 years of experience make an average of about $38K in this role.
 Employment Specialists who surpass 20 years on the job report pay that isn't as high as one would expect; the median compensation for this crowd sits around $40K.

 Pay Difference by Location

-New York offers some of the highest pay in the country for Employment Specialists, 20 percent above the national average.
-Employment Specialists can also look forward to large paychecks in cities like Seattle (+16 percent), Washington (+16 percent), Boston (+15 percent), and Los Angeles (+12 percent).
-The smallest paychecks in the market, 14 percent south of the national average, can be found in Eugene.
-Employers pay around 10 percent less in Cleveland and 6 percent less in Columbus, below-median salaries for those in this field.
+New York is home to an above-average pay rate for Employment Specialists, 19 percent higher than the national average.
+Employment Specialists can also look forward to large paychecks in cities like Seattle (+17 percent), Washington (+15 percent), Boston (+15 percent), and Los Angeles (+13 percent).
+Eugene is home to the smallest salaries in the field, lagging the national average by 13 percent.
+Employers pay around 10 percent less in Cleveland and 5 percent less in Columbus, below-median salaries for those in this field.